-The king had little time to enjoy his Great Hall as he was killed at the disastrous Battle of Flodden in 1513 fighting the forces of Henry VIII of England.
+Grand banquets and state events took place in the Great Hall.
+But James IV had little time to enjoy his new addition to the castle.
+The king was killed at the disastrous Battle of Flodden in 1513, fighting the forces of King Henry VIII of England – his brother-in-law.

-The magnificent Great Hall of James IV is located in the very heart of the Castle in Crown Square.
+The Great Hall is located in the very heart of the Castle in Crown Square.